xhu23/XinyuHu.github.io/_posts/2020-06-12-ReflectionOnProject1.md

 title: Reflection on Project 1
 ---

 Project 1 was very interesting experience for me.
-I felt difficult to figure out the process line in the very beginning, an dgradually have a better picture while doing it step by step.
-Though I am still facing problem like, could not set up the github page, the plots all disappeared in the README.md file, I have learnt a lot along the way.
+I felt difficult to figure out the process line in the very beginning,  and gradully have a better picture while doing it step by step.
+Though I am still facing problem like, the plots all disappeared in the README.md file, I have learnt a lot along the way.

 My project 1 link is [here](https://xhu23.github.io/project1)